Photosynq/PhotosynQ-Documentation/docs/desktop-application/notebook.md

 ## Edit Measurement

 In contrast to Projects, measurements inside the **Notebook** can be edited.
 Select a measurement with a click from the list to bring up the details in the sidebar on the right.
-Now you can change the **Name**, **Experiment**, and **Notes** for the measurement.
-Also you can add an image from a local source or your webcam or delete an existing one.
+Now you can change the **Name**, **Experiment** and **Notes** for the measurement.
+Also, you can add an image from a local source or your webcam or delete an existing one.
 When changing an image, the changes get saved automatically, otherwise you have to confirm your changes using the **Save** button at the top.

 ## Delete Measurement(s)